gtv1k/GameMaker.Utils.Cheats/README.md

 ## Setup

-Integrating rt-shell into your project is simple: just [download the latest release](https://github.com/daikon-games/rt-shell/releases), and then in GameMaker Studio click on the **Tools** menu and select **Import Local Package**.
+Integrating it into your project is simple: just [download the latest release](https://github.com/gtv1k/GameMaker.Utils.Cheats/releases), and then in GameMaker Studio click on the **Tools** menu and select **Import Local Package**.
 Choose the `.yymps` file you downloaded, and import all assets.

-Alternatively you can install rt-shell from the [Game Maker Marketplace](https://marketplace.yoyogames.com/assets/9485/rt-shell).

 The `obj_shell` object is a persistent object, so you only need to include or create it once, though it is smart enough to automatically handle excess instances.
-The default way to open the shell is `Ctrl + Shift + C`, and it can be closed by pressing `Esc`.
+You can open and close the console by pressing `F1`.

 ## Writing Your Own Shell Commands

-rt-shell will execute any global scripts whose names start with `sh_`.
-You can see the example scripts included with the test project in [`scr_shell_scripts.gml`](rt-shell/scripts/scr_shell_scripts/scr_shell_scripts.gml).
+rt-shell will execute any global scripts whose names start with `cheat_`.
+You can see the example scripts included with the test project in [`scr_shell_scripts.gml`].

 Let's write a simple "Hello World" commands together.
 We first need a place to create the function, so create a Script asset in your project.
 The name of this asset isn't important, but we can call it `scr_shell_scripts` as I have done in the test project.